After years of working from coffee shops and couches, there's one thing I'm certain of: working remotely is hard. Incredibly hard.

 This might sound mundane, but drinking enough water can have a pretty big impact on productivity.
-75% of Americans are chronically dehydrated—they don't get the recommended intake of around 3.2L of water.
+And when's the last time you had your full eight cups a day?

-That's bad for your health, and also bad for your productivity since:
+Dehydration is bad for your health, and also bad for your productivity:

-Drinking a glass of water right after waking up takes care of two problems—it kickstarts your metabolism and helps you meet the goal of 3.2L of water.
+Drinking a glass of water right after waking up takes care of two problems: it kickstarts your metabolism and helps you meet the goal of eight cups a day.
 It's a simple solution to a big problem.